Charlotte of Belgium: Death

-Charlotte's mental illness
+Mental illness

 The nature of Charlotte's mental pathology - psychosis, paranoia, or monomania - proved extremely difficult to determine with certainty a posteriori, giving rise to several hypotheses.

 Several authors have suggested the illness originated from ingestion of toxic chemicals.
 This hypothesis was notably put forward by Joan Haslip, who noted that one of the Mexican court doctors added bromide to Charlotte's coffee without her knowing.
 In Mexico, from July 1867, rumours spread that the madness of the Empress was attributed to a poison which had been given to her regularly in small doses.
 Roger Heim's research corroborates this possibility, namely that Charlotte could have been "little by little intoxicated while she was still in Mexico, by the introduction in her food for a prolonged time of a psychotropic drug".
 When she made an official visit to Yucatán, Charlotte wrote to her husband on 8 December 1865: "The doctor is very nice.
 Without her well-suited little medications, I would probably have fallen ill and could not have taken all of this.
 On several occasions it seemed to me that there was poison in the air."